SebastianoTaddei/UnixShellProgramming/lectures/01_unix_shell_programming_theory.md

 echo "All elements: ${elements[*]}"
 ```

 Running this script will print all the elements of the array, plus the new element we appended to the end.
+Another notation to access all elements of an array is the `@` operator.
+The difference between `*` and `@` is that `*` will treat the entire array as a single element, while `@` will treat each element of the array as a separate element.
+This distinction is only relevant when the array is enclosed in double quotes.

 To delete an element from an array, you can use the `unset` command.
 Let us modify the `arrays.sh` script to delete an element:

 ```bash
 #!/bin/bash